Giveth/liquidpledging-ui/README.md

 # Liquid Pledging User Interface

-This is a test interface for the [liquid pledging](https://github.com/Giveth/liquidpledging) smart contract.
+This is a generig user interface implementation for the [liquid pledging](https://github.com/Giveth/liquidpledging) smart contract.

+You an try a live version [here](https://giveth.github.io/liquidpledging-ui/).

 ## Basic Install